isomerpages/nparks-lbtl/_lantern-displays-light-shows/Lantern Displays.md

 <p>At the Floral Garden, the displays pay homage to the Japanese folktale
-of Princess Kaguya, depicting her bathed in moonlight and surrounded by blooming flowers, rabbits, and drifting clouds in a dreamlike scene that evokes beauty and the quiet magic of moonlit nights.&nbsp;</p>
+of Princess Kaguya, depicting her bathed in moonlight and surrounded by blooming flowers, rabbits, and drifting clouds in a dreamlike scene that evokes beauty and the quiet magic of moonlit nights.&nbsp;
-<p>At Resthouse Pond, colourful koi glide beneath floating lanterns in a
+<br>At Resthouse Pond, colourful koi glide beneath floating lanterns in a
 graceful, shimmering display — drawing on the Japanese and Chinese symbolism of koi as emblems of prosperity, resilience, and the steady flow of good fortune.</p>